isaacdew/load-data/README.md

 ```
 ## Using Set Statements

-To use this feature, you must define the columns first.
+To use this feature, you must define the columns first either with the `columns` method or by using the file header with the `useFileHeaderForColumns` method.
 Then you can modify the value from your CSV using a MySQL expression.
-A good use case is date column where the CSV isn't using a MySQL friendly format.
+A good use case is a date column where the CSV isn't using a MySQL friendly format.
 Note that you must prefix the column name with `@` to use it in your expression.

 ```php
 use Isaacdew\LoadData\LoadData;